…become a history major?

 …apply for the research track?

-complete this form and submit a paragraph describing your BA essay topic to the undergraduate coordinator no later than 6th week of the winter quarter of your third year.
+complete this form and submit a paragraph describing your BA essay topic to the associate director no later than 6th week of the winter quarter of your third year.

 ...graduate with Honors?